 Day 3: Machu Picchu full day:

 Day third is the most magical day: Machu Picchu.
-We will wake up 3:30, extremely early, to take the first bus up to Machu Picchu and see the sun rise over the ruins.
+We will wake up at 3:30, extremely early, to take the first bus up to Machu Picchu and see the sunrise over the ruins.

 Your guide will spend around 2 hours explaining the highlights of Machu Picchu.
 Afterward, you will have time to explore by yourself the ruins and hike Huaynapicchu if you have booked this option.
 (This is a separate entrance ticket that costs $65 per person).
 Finally, you will return to Aguas Calientes and take a train back to Ollantaytambo, and then bus back to Cusco.
 Once in Cusco, we will transfer you back to your hotel.

 1.- Huayna Picchu Mountain